sarapple/couch-node-utility/README.md

 ###Converter

-Create a JSON object that contains rows of arrays containing only couch doc ids in array sizes based on rowmax specification in config.js.
-This will be outputted in a file called converter.json and is paginated by array, so that the response is a sane number to run through.
+Create a JSON object that contains rows of arrays (max size specified in config.js) containing only couch doc ids.
+This will be outputted in a file called converter.json and is paginated by array, so that each couch request (in subsequent scripts) contain a manageable number of ids when full documents are retrieved.

 ###Filter

 Create a JSON object like the output of converter.js, except that it only contains ids of those specified in the filter function in config.js.
 Output will be filter.json.
-If for updater.js and collector.js you would like to use filter.json, just change the read stream script.
+If for updater.js and collector.js you would like to use filter.json, just change the read stream source.

 ###Updater

 Fetches full documents from couch (based on config.js) from the converter.json file.
 Sends all documents through the filter function, one by one.

-Return the doc if it matches the filter.
+In your filter function, return the doc if it matches the filter.
 Otherwise return null (and do not process).

 Then the document runs through the process function in config.js and alters the document.
-The return object is what will be passed to the http PUT request to update the document (unless null, in which case no request is made).
+However you return the document object is what will be passed to the http PUT request to update the document on couch (unless null, in which case no request is made).

 ###Collector